gergogyulai/gergogyulai/README.md

 ## The king is **_back_** 👑

 I’m Gergo, a developer.
-I craft fast, accessible, and user-friendly websites and apps.
+I craft fast, accessible, and user-friendly websites, apps, tools, and extensions.

 ### Some of my more notable projects:
 *(because of course they’re notable—I built them)*